bwyltcaxe/python_english_flashcards/README.md

 ![Exam-session-explanation](images/exam-session-answer.png)

-## For Develoeprs
+## For Developers

-Some useful informatio for developers.
+Some useful information for developers.

 ### Run pylint